aya-abdelmageed/MustafaSaad_SheetChallenge/README.md

 - Follow the same style in the repo
     1. Fork the repo first
     1. Determine the directory you want to add this repo to
-    1. Clone the repo buttin in the top right corner (green color) code
+    1. Clone the repo button in the top right corner (green color) code
     1. open this repo in your IDE
     1. Follow the following guidelines:
         1. open the folder of problems coloum first